 The ability to run new appliances is awesome

-I’m seriously impressed with the induction cooktop.
+I’m seriously impressed with the induction cooktop on 12V.
 We’ve ditched our kettle all together, and use a square pot to boil water for drinks, to warm it for dishes and a rectangular frying pan to cook in.
 The speed at which you can boil or warm water is astounding, and when its windy it is hugely appreciated.

 We carry a $7 toaster that has been a game changer for easy, quick toast for everyone, and having a toasted sandwich machine is great.
 We even brought a blender to make soups, because, why not?!